Triangle groups, automorphic forms, and torus knots: Triangle groups and torus knot groups

 \begin{lemma} Let $\omega(z,dz)=f(z)dz^k$ be a nonzero $\chi$-automorphic $k$-form for $\wt{\Gamma}$.
 Let $n_a$, $n_b$ and $n_\infty$ denote the orders of vanishing of $f$ at $a$, $b$ and $\infty$ respectively; let $N$ denote the total number of other zeros of $f$ in the fundamental domain $D_1$, counted with multiplicities, with the identifications of the edges taken into account.
 Then

 \end{lemma}

-The proof is standard, uses a contour integral, and is analogous to the proof of lemma 1 on page I-14 of \cite{Ogg}.\\
+The proof is standard, uses a contour integral, and is analogous to the proof of Lemma 1 on page I-14 of \cite{Ogg}.\\

-\begin{coro} In the notation of the above lemma, the number $m=k(pq-p-q)$ is an integer.
+\begin{corollary} In the notation of the above lemma, the number $m=k(pq-p-q)$ is an integer.
 The integer $m$ is divisible by $p$ (respectively, by $q$) if and only if $n_a$ (respectively, $n_b$) is.
-In particular, if $n_a=n_b=0$, then $k\frac{pq-p-q}{pq}$ is an integer. \end{coro}
+In particular, if $n_a=n_b=0$, then $k\frac{pq-p-q}{pq}$ is an integer. \end{corollary}